NShabalin/Client-Server/README.md

-Client-Server implementation for an educational intership in a university
+Client-Server implementation for an educational internship in a university